jeffwitmer11/sfl-assignment/03_ml_api/README.md

 A chat bot web application with a simple API to retrieve the chat history

 ## Disclaimer
 In its current form, the deployment of this ML model is not complete as it lacks a suitable environment (AWS, Azure, GCP, docker, kubernetes, etc).
-I developed this code using and tested this code using a virtual environment (venv).
+I developed and tested this code using a virtual environment (venv).

 # Requirements
 Following on from disclaimer above, the environment requires